 Has your child been bugging you for a phone lately?
-Or are you considering getting your child one to ensure their safety and security?

 Does your child

 It’s not about the age.
 Don’t give your child a phone just because they turned 12.
 It’s about maturity and how they handle responsibilities.
 Ask these questions: Does your child: Often lose toys and other things?
 Ask you often where to find their belongings?
 Have to be told to do their homework, chores, or routine things like brushing teeth or going to bed at a certain time?
 If you’ve answered yes to any of these questions, then your child might not be ready for a mobile phone.

 Having a phone is a responsibility.
 They need to know the limits of its use.
 It’s also a costly gadget.
 They must understand how to take care of it, protect the data in it, and be careful not lose it.

 Aside from knowing how to use the phone, being tech-literate also means having enough sense not to fall victim to cyberbullying, scammers, and other online dangers.
 They should be aware of the harmful effects of overuse, sharing personal information, and posting inappropriate content.
 Whatever they share over text or online today will have an effect on their future.

 Is your child well-adjusted socially?
 If not, a smart phone can be a gateway to becoming more socially awkward or even anti-social.
 They can get engrossed in mobile use and retreat in their own “virtual world”.
 They will also be open to so much content.
 Are they mature enough to know that not everything online is true?

 If you decide to get your child a phone: